Chevrolet Cobalt Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down estimated Chevrolet Cobalt insurance rates for additional coverage choices and driver risks.
+The chart below shows estimated Chevrolet Cobalt insurance rates for additional coverage choices and driver risks.

-- Unlucky drivers with multiple tickets or accidents could pay at least $2,474 or more
+- Higher-risk drivers who are prone to accidents and violations could pay at least $2,474 or more

-- Policy cost for full coverage for a teen driver can be $4,766 each year
+- The cost with full coverage for a teen driver can be $4,766

-Insurance rates for a Chevrolet Cobalt also range considerably based on your risk profile, the model of your Cobalt, and deductibles and policy limits.
+Auto insurance rates for a Chevrolet Cobalt can also vary considerably based on the trim level of your Cobalt, your driver profile, and deductibles and policy limits.

-More mature drivers with no violations or accidents and high deductibles may pay as little as $1,100 annually on average, or $92 per month, for full coverage.
-Rates are highest for teenagers, where even good drivers should be prepared to pay as much as $4,700 a year.
+Older drivers with a good driving record and high physical damage deductibles could pay as little as $1,100 every 12 months on average for full coverage.
+Rates are much higher for teen drivers, where even without any violations or accidents they will have to pay as much as $4,700 a year.
 View Rates by Age

 State | Premium | Compared to U.S. Avg | Percent Difference |